STRI subscriptions are ideal for all turf professionals, companies and individuals

 Ruth's career at STRI started in 2001 when she became a turfgrass pathologist.
 She progressed to Head of turfgrass Protection in 2008 and became Head of research in 2013.

-After gaining his PhD investigating the structural effects of earthworms on soil, Christian joined STRI’s Research Team in 2005 as a soil scientist.
+After gaining his PhD investigating the structural effects of earthworms on soil, Christian joined STRI’s Research Team in 2005 as a soil scientist and for the past seven years has worked as a research manager.

-Among his roles, Christian runs STRI’s FACTS and NMP courses and assists with the teaching on the BASIS course.
+Among his roles, Christian also leads STRI’s BASIS, FACTS and NMP courses.
 Christian is a passionate communicator of science and can regularly be found giving talks to turf managers at various industry events.

 Tom arrived at STRI in 2014 with a PhD in Biological Sciences, specialising in the optimisation of green roof substrate for sustainable plant growth and specific service provision.